-2. Learn to understand and manage your feelings.
-Give your feelings your attention without judging them.
+2. Learn to understand and manage your feelings. give your feelings your attention without judging them.
 Naming what you're feeling is also likely to help.
 Talking kindly to yourself, in the same way, that you might reassure a small child whom you care about, is also important.
 It can be very comforting.
 Write down how you are feeling in a notebook or on your phone.
 Using positive affirmations can also be helpful.
-Take a Self-Care Assessment.